daisy/pipeline-assembly/README.md

 The project allows to build the following distributions:

  - the "CLI" distribution (with the command line user interface), packaged as a ZIP (_default_)
- - the "Desktop Web UI" distribution that includes the Braille modules and Web UI (optional)
+ - the "Desktop Web UI" distribution that includes the Web UI
  - the "Developers" distribution generates the configuration files and launcher scripts for a development environment
- - the "Debian" distribution build a DEB package (will disable the default distribution)
+ - the "Debian" distribution (DEB package)
+ - the "CentOS" distribution (RPM package)
+ - the "MacOS Application Bundle" distribution

 See the following sections for more details on how to enable these distributions and to know which optional Maven profiles can be activated.